bible-technology/scribe-docs/docs/autographa-live/Part-2/Book-and-Chapter/p2-2-2-how-to-edit-book-name.md

 ---
 id: p2-2-2-how-to-edit-book-name.md
 sidebar_label: How to edit the name of a Book?
+title: How to edit the name of a Book?
 ---

-## How to edit the name of a Book?

 To edit the name of a book in the Book and Chapter menu, follow the steps below.